vojale/CBE544-2018.github.io/ProjectDescription.md

 * What are other factors that can affect adsorbate-metal interaction?
 * How important is the coordination number of the metal?
 Compare the metal cluster to the metal surface.

 You are welcome to share data amongst your peers to discuss broader trends.
-(We encourage you to use [Piazza](http://piazza.com/class/ij0k0xrcxrz5pa) for questions and discussions so you can help each other troubleshoot and share data.
-You may also include additional calculations into your project (scripts available), but this is not required:

-* Density of states calculations on the surfaces
-* Error analysis using the BEEF ensembles

 **If you need the energy of the fixed clusters, they are available [here](../Fixed_Lattice_Clusters/energies.txt).**